syatl/armv2a_vlsi/readme.md

 The mask design of the chip below is not optimized (being pad limited), an optimization at the level of the pads is required.
 ![plot](./images/chip.png?raw=true "chip")

-The implementation of other execution modes (FIQ, IRQ, Supervisor...), the implementation of multiplications as well as the addition of an instruction cache and a data cache are also elements that can be considered in order to optimize the potential used surface of the processor on the silicon.
+The IC layout pad limited.
+In order to optimize the silicon area we can imagine adding other execution modes (FIR, IRQ, Supervisor...) as well as integrating the caches.